Hydronym: Relation to history

 Compared to most other toponyms, hydronyms are very conservative linguistically, and people who move to an area often retain the existing name of a body of water rather than rename it in their own language.
 For example, the Rhine in Germany bears a Celtic name, not a German name.

 The Mississippi River in the United States bears an Anishinaabe name, not a French or English one.
 The names of large rivers are even more conservative than the local names of small streams.

 Therefore, hydronomy may be a tool used to reconstruct past cultural interactions, population movements, religious conversions, or older languages.
 For example, history professor Kenneth H. Jackson identified a river-name pattern against which to fit the story of the Anglo-Saxon invasion of Britain and pockets of surviving native British culture.
 His river map of Britain divided the island into three principal areas of English settlement: the river valleys draining eastward in which surviving British names are limited to the largest rivers and Saxon settlement was early and dense; the highland spine; and a third region whose British hydronyms apply even to the smaller streams.

+Prime Minister Mark Carney of Canada raised the profile of the word in his response to an executive order by the American president.
+“We know that America is changing.
+Their trading relationships, their foreign policies, their national monuments, their hydronyms,” said Carney.

+The word was subsequently used in promoting environmental protection of Lake Ontario, via tee shirts saying "My hydronyms are Lake and Ontario."